sebastianbirk/datascience-bootcamp/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsebastianbirk%2Fdatascience-bootcamp%2Fmain%2Finfrastructure%2Fvm%2Ftemplate.json)

+Make sure to choose your own password before creating the resource and be aware that in a production scenario SSH keys would be the preferred authentication method and password should not be used.

 **Note**: If you are interested in learning more about Azure Deployment Buttons, check this out: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-azure-button

 After your Virtual Machine is deployed, you can access it by opening the Command Prompt from your Windows machine and typing: